 3. Offer programs regularly, not just on “special occasions”

 Of course, you can and should offer special classes, events, meals, and so on.
 But a commitment to wellness needs to be an everyday activity, so your offerings can become a part of the fabric of your workplace.

 4. Avoid a sense of judgment about participation

 Offerings that target unhealthy behaviors need to be handled with particular sensitivity.
 This could include behaviors like smoking, overeating, and a sedentary lifestyle.

-You as a company are offering a beneficial service to your employees, but participation should be entirely voluntary, and no one should feel pressured or guilty regarding their decision to participate (or not).
+You are offering a beneficial service to your employees, but participation should be voluntary.
+No one should feel pressured or guilty regarding their decision to participate (or not).

 5. Offer activities as part of the workday

-While it can be fun to gather with co-workers and go to a ball game or take a cooking class, not everyone is available for activities that fall outside the typical workday.
+While it can be fun to gather with colleagues and go to a ball game or take a cooking class, not everyone is available for activities that fall outside the typical workday.

 To ensure that your employees can easily participate, schedule as many of your wellness activities as possible during the workday.